Fregona

-Fregona is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km north of Venice and about 40 km north of Treviso. t is a scattered municipality as the municipal seat is the Mezzavilla hamlet.
+Fregona is a comune (municipality) in the Province of Treviso in the Italian region of Veneto, located about 60 km north of Venice and about 40 km north of Treviso.
+It is a scattered municipality, as the municipal seat is the Mezzavilla hamlet.

 Fregona borders the following municipalities: Caneva, Cappella Maggiore, Cordignano, Alpago, Sarmede, Tambre, Vittorio Veneto.

 Physical geography

 The municipal territory extends across the foothills northeast of Vittorio Veneto and across a large portion of the Cansiglio plateau, including some of the surrounding peaks; specifically, Pizzoc (1,565 m) and Millifret (1,581 m), the highest point in the municipality.
-The rest of the towns are located in a hilly area, rarely exceeding 600–700 mt.
+The rest of the towns are located in a hilly area, rarely exceeding 600–700 m.

 The area is rich in springs and waterways, among which the Carron stream stands out, rising at the foot of Pizzoc and flowing immediately east.
 Other noteworthy streams include the Friga, its tributary the Vizza, and the Caglieron with its caves, a fascinating complex consisting of a natural gorge and several quarries from which sandstone (locally known as piera dolza) was once mined.
 Also worthy of mention is Lake Madruc, a small artificial body of water located near Fratte.

-Il Cansiglio rappresenta un inestimabile patrimonio naturalistico e proprio la porzione fregonese è tutelata da alcune aree protette: la Riserva naturale integrale Piaie Longhe-Millifret, la Riserva Statale Campo di Mezzo-Pian di Parrocchia e la Riserva naturale Bus della Genziana, quest'ultima uno dei rari esempi di riserva speleologica.
+The Cansiglio is a location of invaluable natural heritage, and the Fregona region in particular is safeguarded by several protected areas: the Piaie Longhe-Millifret Integral Nature Reserve, the Campo di Mezzo-Pian di Parrocchia State Reserve, and the Bus della Genziana Nature Reserve, a rare example of a speleological reserve.